aixiuxiuxiu/blog/_posts/2024-08-27-pdfextractor.md

 </div>

-`pdfplumber`  can parse various properties of characters, such as page number, text, coordinates, etc. You can use the `.crop()` method to crop a page into a bounding box, `.crop((x0, top, x1, bottom), relative=False, strict=True)`.
+[`pdfplumber`](https://github.com/jsvine/pdfplumber) is built on [`pdfminer.six`](https://github.com/goulu/pdfminer), enabling many customizable functions.
+This package can extract pages and text while preserving the layout.
+It can parse various properties of characters, such as page number, text, coordinates, etc. You can use the `.crop()` method to crop a page into a bounding box, `.crop((x0, top, x1, bottom), relative=False, strict=True)`.
 Here is how I extract text from two boxes: one for the left side and the other for the right side.
 The x and y coordinate values can be determined using the x0, y0, x1, and y1 values of certain characters.
 For example, I use the x0 of the word ‘Art’ as the x0 for the right box (and x1 for the left box).

 {::nomarkdown}
 {% assign jupyter_path = 'assets/jupyter/pdfplumber.ipynb' | relative_url %}